On the Existence of Reactive Strategies Resilient to Delay: Results

-\begin{proof} Let $\arenagame$ be the safety game depicted in \cref{fig:env}.
-With each move, the players place a coin (by either picking heads or tails) and environment wins a play by correctly predicting the second action of controller with his first action.
-Clearly, environment has no winning strategy in $\arenagame$ because he has no access to future moves of controller.
+\begin{proof} Let $\arenagame$ be the safety game depicted in \autoref{fig:env}.
+With each move, the players place a coin (by either picking heads or tails) and the environment wins a play by correctly predicting the second action of controller with his first action.
+Note that environment has only one nontrivial choice to make, i.e., the choice of head or tails for the first action picked by him.

+Clearly, environment has no winning strategy in $\arenagame$ (under any delay) because he has no access to future moves of controller.
 Stated differently, if environment picks $h$ ($t$) in his first move, then the play in which the second action of controller is $t$ ($h$) is winning for controller.\footnote{Note that under any delay~$\delta > 0$, controller cannot do this strategically, as she has to fix her first two actions in advance.
-But, as environment has no access to these fixed actions, he cannot react to them strategically.}
+But as environment has no access to these fixed actions, he cannot react to them strategically.
+Also, see \autoref{remark:undetermined}.}

 Now, we consider the delay game~$\delaygame{\complement{L(\arenagame)}}$ for $k = 1$.
 Recall that the winning condition~$\complement{L(\arenagame)}$ contains the winning plays for Player~$O$, i.e., we have $\binom{ \sigma_0 \sigma_2 \sigma_4 \cdots }{ \sigma_1 \sigma_3 \sigma_5 \cdots} \in \complement{L(\arenagame)}$ if and only if $\sigma_{1} \neq \sigma_{2}$.
 It is easy to see that Player~$O$ has a winning strategy in $\delaygame{\complement{L(\arenagame)}}$ by simply flipping the second letter picked by Player~$I$.
 This is possible since Player~$I$ has to provide two letters during the first round. \end{proof}